dennislwm/examprep-az900/pages/core-solutions-tools.md

 **Azure Data Lake Analytics** is an on-demand analytics job service that enables you to write queries to transform your data and extract valuable insights.
 The analytics service can handle jobs of any scale instantly by setting the dial for how much power you need.
 You only pay for your job when it's running, making it more cost-effective.

+It includes all capabilities required to make it easy for data scientists to store data of any size, shape and speed.
+It removes the complexities of ingesting and storing all of your data while making it faster to get up and running with batch, streaming, and interactive analytics.

 ### Describe the benefits and usage of Azure Machine Learning, Cognitive Services and Azure Bot Service

 ##### Azure Machine Learning